Testosterone: Before birth

 Effects before birth are divided into two categories, classified in relation to the stages of development.

 The first period occurs between 4 and 6 weeks of the gestation.
 Examples include genital virilisation such as midline fusion, phallic urethra, scrotal thinning and rugation, and phallic enlargement; although the role of testosterone is far smaller than that of dihydrotestosterone.
 There is also development of the prostate gland and seminal vesicles.

 During the second trimester, androgen level is associated with sex formation.
 Specifically, testosterone, along with anti-Müllerian hormone (AMH) promote growth of the Wolffian duct and degeneration of the Müllerian duct respectively.
 This period affects the femininization or masculinization of the fetus and can be a better predictor of feminine or masculine behaviours such as sex typed behaviour than an adult's own levels.
 Prenatal androgens apparently influence interests and engagement in gendered activities and have moderate effects on spatial abilities.
 Among women with congenital adrenal hyperplasia, a male-typical play in childhood correlated with reduced satisfaction with the female gender and reduced heterosexual interest in adulthood.

 Early infancy

 Early infancy androgen effects are the least understood.
 In the first weeks of life for male infants, testosterone levels rise.
 The levels remain in a pubertal range for a few months, but usually reach the barely detectable levels of childhood by 4–7 months of age.
 The function of this rise in humans is unknown.
 It has been theorized that brain masculinization is occurring since no significant changes have been identified in other parts of the body.
-The male brain is masculinized by the aromatization of testosterone into estrogen, which crosses the blood–brain barrier and enters the male brain, whereas female fetuses have α-fetoprotein, which binds the estrogen so that female brains are not affected.
+The male brain is masculinized by the aromatization of testosterone into estradiol, which crosses the blood–brain barrier and enters the male brain, whereas female fetuses have α-fetoprotein, which binds the estrogen so that female brains are not affected.